carpentries/lesson-development-training/episodes/15-explanation.md

 Try out the instructor view by opening this episode seeing the in-line instructor note below.

+We will discuss the content of Instructor Notes in more detail later on in section ["Preparing to Teach"](18-preparing.md).

 :::::::::::: instructor

 This is the hidden note!
 Thanks for developing new incubator lessons for others to use!